Jurong Rock Caverns

 Located at a depth of 130 m beneath Banyan Basin on Jurong Island, the 150 acre caverns, provide infrastructural support to companies on Jurong Island such as Shell, ExxonMobil and Chevron Philips, and meet the storage needs for liquid hydrocarbons such as crude oil, condensate, naphtha and gas oil.

 The first phase comprises five 340 m long, 20 m wide and 27 m high caverns with nine storage galleries providing 1470000 m3 of storage, and 8 km of tunnels costing SGD 950 million.
-The second phase is foreseen to double this capacity.
+The second phase of 1.3 million cubic meter, double this capacity to 2.8 million cubic meters (100 million cu ft).

+In a study focussed on Swedish policies and conditions in the Cold War (1938-98) it was concluded that environmental investigation into storage of oil and fuel in undressed rock chambers needed to take place over a long period of time, and that the impact and types of potential damage as at 2021 are unknown.